 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-PRECAUTIONS: Before using hydromorphone, tell your doctor or pharmacist if you are allergic to it; or to other narcotic pain medications; or if you have any other allergies.
-This product may contain inactive ingredients, which can cause allergic reactions or other problems.
+PRECAUTIONS: Before using hydromorphone, tell your doctor or pharmacist if you are allergic to it; or to other narcotic pain medications (such as hydrocodone, morphine); or if you have any other allergies.
+This product may contain inactive ingredients (such as sulfites, latex), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This drug may make you dizzy or drowsy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Avoid the use of alcohol and certain other medications that cause drowsiness (see also Drug Interactions section).

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 Older adults may be more sensitive to the side effects of this drug, especially confusion, dizziness, drowsiness, and slow/shallow breathing.

 Before using this medication, women of childbearing age should talk with their doctor(s) about the risks and benefits.
 Tell your doctor if you are pregnant or if you plan to become pregnant.
 During pregnancy, this medication should be used only when clearly needed.
 It may slightly increase the risk of birth defects if used during the first two months of pregnancy.
 Also, using it for a long time or in high doses near the expected delivery date may harm the unborn baby.
 To lessen the risk, use the smallest effective dose for the shortest possible time.
 Tell the doctor right away if you notice any symptoms in your newborn baby such as slow/shallow breathing, irritability, abnormal/persistent crying, vomiting, or diarrhea.